smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 ![](images/save_data.png)

-* Run the modeler flow and the desired output will be saved in the `DB2 Warehouse`.
+* Run the modeler flow and the desired output will be saved in your `DB2 Warehouse`.

 ## Related Links